-TIC 3.0 documents, listed in Figure 4, are intended to be used collectively in order to achieve the goals of the program.
-The documents are additive; each builds on the other like chapters in a book.
-The set of TIC documents is depicted in Figure 4 and described in detail below.
+TIC 3.0 documents, listed in Error!
+Reference source not found., are intended to be used collectively in order to achieve the goals of the program.
+The documents are additive; each one builds on the other like chapters in a book.
+The set of TIC documents is depicted in Error!
+Reference source not found.
+3 and described in detail below.

-Figure 4: TIC 3.0 Key Program Documents List
+Figure 3: TIC 3.0 Key Program Documents List